Product

 When you’re implementing a freemium pricing model, try to implement these best practices when possible:

-- Find that magic balance.
-You need your tool to be useful enough to make them want to upgrade, but not so useful they never have to.
+• Find that magic balance.
+You need your tool to be useful enough to make them want to upgrade, but not so useful that they never have to.
 This may require some testing.

-- Watch your revenue analytics closely.
-Using detailed, accurate revenue analytics designed specifically for SaaS brands is crucial to helping you determine if your freemium pricing model is working for you or against you.
+• Watch your revenue analytics closely.
+Using detailed, accurate revenue analytics designed specifically for SaaS brands is crucial to determining whether your freemium pricing model is working for you or against you.

-Remember that if you want to optimize your freemium model— or decide if it actually is benefiting your overall profit margins— you need accurate data about what’s happening.
+Remember that if you want to optimize your freemium model—or decide whether it's actually benefiting your overall profit margins—you need accurate data about what’s happening.

 Baremetrics can help with this.
-We offer SaaS-focused revenue analytics with 26 revenue metrics that are crucial for subscription-based businesses, and we prioritize the accuracy and reliability of data above all else.
+We offer SaaS-focused revenue analytics with 26 metrics crucial for subscription-based businesses, and we prioritize data accuracy and reliability above all else.

 Ready to discover what’s actually driving high-value customers and revenue?
 Get started with Baremetrics’ 14-day free trial here.